hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step6-queue.md

 ## Process Work Items ##

-Inspect the new Jobs that will consume and work on this enqueued items.
+Inspect the new Jobs that will consume and work on these enqueued items.
 Notice the resource is defined with 5 jobs to run in parallel.
 Once all the queued items have been processed the jobs will complete.

 `curl https://raw.githubusercontent.com/kubernetes-up-and-running/examples/master/10-7-job-consumers.yaml`{{execute}}

-Create the parallel consumer Job.
+Create a parallel consumer Job.

 `kubectl apply -f https://raw.githubusercontent.com/kubernetes-up-and-running/examples/master/10-7-job-consumers.yaml`{{execute}}

-Watch activity of pods, queue and Kubernetes dashboard
+Watch the Pod activity, queue, and Kubernetes dashboard.

 `kubectl get pods`{{execute}}